ShawnGuerra-Bautista/SOEN363-Project2/README.md

 ## How to install the required packages?
 - Install Couchbase Community edition
 - https://www.couchbase.com/downloads
-- By default, you db will be running on http://localhost:8091/
+- By default, your db will be running on http://localhost:8091/

 ## How to download the dataset?
 - Create a Kaggle Account and download the following dataset